xkjyeah/ams-bookings-planner/README.md

   - [ ] show the next day's trips up to around...
 3am?
   - [ ] save a trip to the following day, if it is past midnight

-12. [ ] Add additional information about driver / medic (e.g. phone number)
+12. [X] Add additional information about driver / medic (e.g. phone number)
+  - [ ] SMS support
-13. [ ] Allow driver/medics to be imported from another day?
+13. [ ] Allow team pairings to be imported from another day?
+15. [ ] import trips from a datastore, e.g. dialysis

 14. [ ] Allow driver/medics to have starting/ending times/locations?

-15. [ ] import trips from a datastore, e.g. dialysis

 16. [X] Create new trip.
 Bundle all unassigned trips to a different row
 17. [X] Show current position of ambulances